 \begin{theorem}[\textnormal{Weak convergence}] Suppose that \cref{ass:prob} holds.
 Let $\p{x_k}_{k=0}^{\infty}$ and $\p{y_k}_{k=0}^{\infty}$ be generated by \cref{eq:CP-iteration} with $\theta > 1/2$ and $\tau ,\sigma >0$ satisfying $\tau \sigma \|L\|^2<4/\p{1+2\theta}$ and arbitrary \(\p{x_0, y_0} \in \PrimS \times \DualS\).
 Then $(x_{k},y_k)\weakto(x_\star,y_\star)$ for some KKT point $(x_\star,y_\star)\in\PrimS\times\DualS$ satisfying \cref{eq:kkt}. \end{theorem}

 Note that \cref{thm:pd} allows for equality in \(\tau \sigma \norm{L}^{2} \leq 4/\p{1 + 2 \theta}\), while \cref{thm:sequence} requires strict inequality.

-The remainder of the paper is devoted to proving these results and give a tightness guarantee for \cref{thm:sequence}.
-In \cref{sec:lemma}, we introduce two lemmas, which subsequently find their application in \cref{sec:Lyapunov}, where our Lyapunov analysis is presented. \Cref{sec:thm_proofs} proves \cref{thm:pd,thm:sequence} while \cref{sec:counterexample} provides an example for which sequence convergence fails whenever $\tau \sigma \|L\|^2\geq 4/(1+2\theta)$, implying that \cref{thm:sequence} is tight in this sense.
+The remainder of the paper is devoted to proving these results and giving a tightness guarantee for \cref{thm:sequence}.
+In \cref{sec:lemma}, we introduce two lemmas, which subsequently find their application in \cref{sec:Lyapunov}, where our Lyapunov analysis is presented. \Cref{sec:thm_proofs} proves \cref{thm:pd,thm:sequence} while \cref{sec:counterexample} provides an example for which the sequence fails to converge whenever $\tau \sigma \|L\|^2\geq 4/(1+2\theta)$, implying that \cref{thm:sequence} is tight in this sense.
 Finally, \cref{sec:boundary} shows that $\|x_{k+2}-x_k\|\to 0$ on the boundary of the step-size condition, i.e., whenever $\tau \sigma \|L\|^2=4/(1+2\theta)$.